Involuntary childlessness and assisted reproduction

 If stored eggs from previous retrievals are used for sibling cycles, this will not be treated as a complete cycle.
 You will still have to pay a new user fee if you start a new treatment cycle after giving birth.

-If a couple wants to have more children, Helfo can subsidise drugs for three new cycles (sibling cycle).
+If a woman or a couple wants to have more children, Helfo can subsidise drugs for three new cycles (sibling cycle).
 This applies both after a birth resulting from successful treatment within the first three cycles; after a subsequent self-financed cycle; and following unassisted fertilisation.

 In the case of a change of partner, Helfo can grant reimbursement for three new cycles.